AreWeAntiCheatYet/AreWeAntiCheatYet/README.md

 - ⌚ Game updates are tracked and viewable in a timeline
 - 🤖 Tracks changes since you've last visited the page
-- ✏️ Row Highlight for better overview
+- 🛑 Partially supports no-javascript
-- 👀 Overview & Breakdown
+- 📊 Overview & Breakdown
+- 👀 Customizable Design
 - 🌙 Dark & Light Theme

 ## 👍 I'd like to contribute to the list!